Cash ISAs (sometimes called NISAs) are savings accounts that pay interest that is free of Income Tax.

 What happens if your Cash ISA goes wrong?

-Banks and building societies are regulated by the Financial Conduct Authority.
+Banks and building societies are regulated by the Financial Conduct Authority and covered by the Financial Services Compensation Scheme.

 Ready to start saving?